Next Practice Day: Sunday Nov 16

 stages of meditation (dharana, dhyana, samadhi)

-The Relaxation Revolution is dedicated to finding a counterbalance to the relentless “go, go, go” that is pervasive in our modern world.
+This workshop is dedicated to finding a counterbalance to the relentless “go, go, go” that is pervasive in our modern world.
 It really is a revolutionary thing to consciously slow down and prioritize rest, to recognise that when we invite comfort and ease into the physical body, we are creating the conditions for the nervous system to rebalance and for our own ability to start to find enough stability in mind and heart to restore a connection with our own capacity for love, compassion, joy and equanimity.